Font size:

 The Union membership is open for any state, which shares the goals and principles of the EAEU, on the terms agreed by Member States.
 The Republic of Armenia became a member of the Union on January 2, 2015, and the Kyrgyz Republic on August 12, 2015.

-The Agreement on the EAEU defines the competence, the procedure for formation and operation of the bodies of the Union, which are the Supreme Eurasian Economic Council, the Eurasian Intergovernmental Council, the Eurasian Economic Commission (the Union’s permanent regulatory body) and the Court of the EAEU.
+The Agreement on the EAEU defines the main areas of cooperation within the EAEU, as well as the competence, the procedure for formation and operation of the bodies of the Union, which are the Supreme Eurasian Economic Council, the Eurasian Intergovernmental Council, the Eurasian Economic Commission (the Union’s permanent regulatory body) and the Court of the EAEU.

 There are established principles: all important decisions are made by consensus and all the parties are represented equally in the management of permanent structures.